jmd-dk/concept/concept/docs/troubleshooting.rst

 this first.
 If you encounter problems here as well, please see the '`Crashes or other bad behavior`_' entry.

-Even if CO\ *N*\ CEPT runs fine on the frontend of a cluster (i.e. when supplying the ``--local`` option to the ``concept`` script), you may experience weird behavior or crashes when submitting remote jobs.
-Typically, this is either due to the remote nodes having different hardware architecture from the frontend, or an improper choice of the MPI executor.
+Even if CO\ *N*\ CEPT runs fine on the front-end of a cluster (i.e. when supplying the ``--local`` option to the ``concept`` script), you may experience weird behavior or crashes when running remote jobs.
+Typically this is either due to the remote nodes having different hardware architecture from the front-end, or an improper choice of the MPI executor.
 Possible solutions to both of these problems are provided below.

+If your remote jobs run seemingly successfully for the first many time steps but eventually crashes at some nondeterministic step, you should definately try changing the MPI executor.

 .. raw:: html

-   <h4>Different hardware architecture on frontend and remote node</h4>
+   <h4>Different hardware architecture on front-end and remote node</h4>

-If CO\ *N*\ CEPT and its dependencies have been installed from the frontend, these have been tailored to the architecture of the frontend.
+If CO\ *N*\ CEPT and its dependencies have been installed from the front-end, these have been tailored to the architecture of the front-end.
 If the remote node to which you are submitting the CO\ *N*\ CEPT job has a different architecture, things may go wrong.
-The easy solution is then of course to switch to using a different remote queue/partition with nodes that have similar architecture to the one on the frontend.
+The easy solution is then of course to switch to using a different remote queue/partition with nodes that have similar architecture to the one on the front-end.

 One might think that disabling architecture-specific compiler optimizations in the CO\ *N*\ CEPT ``Makefile`` (like ``-march=native``) would help, but since